fatmamkhafagy/learn-javascript-course-notes/01-variables/09-Undefined vs. Undeclared/assignment.md

 # Assignment: Declared but Undefined

 Your task is to make sure the following variables are declared, but not assigned a value.
-This will prevent `ReferenceError`s.
+This will prevent `ReferenceErrors`.

 ##  Starter Code